RodriguesIsrael/A-Battleships-game/README.md

 ### Validator Testing
   * PEP8
-    *  After a thorough correction, no more errors were found from PEP8CI.HEROKUAPP.COM
+    *  After a thorough correction with PEP8CI.HEROKUAPP.COM, no more errors were found

+## Technology
+  * Gidpod
+  * Heroku
+  * Visual Studio
+  * PEP8

 ## Deployment